 Grows in at least seasonally moist or damp areas, often in forest openings, or on moist rock-faces.

 Other Australian states: Qld Vic.

-A variable species, forming big tussocks (erect to weeping0 or cascading down moist rock-faces, whereas S. brevifolius has a spreading, linear rhizome with culms spread out along the rhizome.
+A variable species, forming big tussocks (erect to weeping, or cascading down moist rock-faces), whereas S. brevifolius has a spreading, linear rhizome with culms spread out along the rhizome.